jasonm066/2009esp/README.md

 ### Explorer tab
 - Live tree view of the DataModel (up to depth 6, 1024 nodes)
 - Rebuilds every 2 s automatically
+- Click a node to inspect it in the **Properties** panel on the right
 - Double-click any node to copy its name to clipboard

+### Properties panel
+- Reads live property values via a runtime reflection decoder — walks the selected instance's class descriptor and decodes each getter's x86 thunk bytecode to determine field kind and offset
+- Handles direct fields, indirect (via primary/secondary pointer), bitfield bools, vtable-relayed getters, std::string, Vector3, and the special `Position` chain
+- `BrickColor` / `TeamColor` ints render with their human-readable name
+- Properties grouped by category, with a count of decoded vs. total

 ## How it works

 - `hooks.cpp` reads the D3D9 vtable via a throwaway device, patches `EndScene` (slot 42) and `Reset` (slot 16) with 5-byte JMP trampolines.
+Backbuffer dimensions are cached and only re-queried on `Reset`.
 - `EndScene` runs every frame: ticks the Lua executor, draws ESP, draws the ImGui menu, then calls the original via trampoline.
 - DirectInput8 `GetDeviceState`/`GetDeviceData` are patched on dummy ANSI and
   Unicode devices; all devices the game creates inherit the hooks.
-- WndProc is subclassed so input is routed to ImGui while the menu is open.
+Input is fed to ImGui via `GetAsyncKeyState` polling on the render thread.
+- All game-memory reads go through `SafeDeref` / `WalkChain` (SEH-wrapped) so a stale pointer or unmapped page can't crash the host process.

+## Diagnostic build

+`dumper.dll` is a standalone DLL that, when injected in place of `internal.dll`, walks every loaded class descriptor and dumps property names and raw getter bytes to `%TEMP%\rbx_dump.txt`.
+Useful for adding new getter patterns to the reflection decoder.

 ## Files